kickscondor/fraidycat/README.md

 So, if you are using Firefox, you must be signed in as the same user with the same browser and Fraidycat installed on both machines.

+You can really only get sync support if you install from an official web store (*Fraidycat not available there yet*) or if you install [from source](#Installation) in Chrome.

 Be aware that each browser will fetch feeds independently - so they may fall out of sync as they try to stay updated.
 However, every time you add or edit or remove a follow, your other computers will be notified.